 There are three different park passes available to visitors.

-Entry is free for children under 16 years of age.
 Schools who visit the park for educational purposes can apply for an exemption.

 Travelling outside of the park